 - Does adding whole-grain bread to your lunch prevent a 3 PM energy crash?
 It’s higher in fiber and thus more likely to sustain your energy.

-- Does the added dose of chia and flax to your smoothie keep your bowels moving?
+- Does an added dose of chia and flax to your smoothie keep your bowels regular?
 I bet it does!

 - Since drinking water throughout the day keeps you alert, then keeping a water bottle on hand is not be a bad idea!

-- Purchasing a protein-packed pancake mix might help to keep you feeling fuller throughout the morning.
+- Trying a protein-packed pancake mix might keep you feeling fuller throughout the morning.

-- Swapping store-bought jelly with a homemade jam might help you avoid an over-powering level of sweetness in your meal.
-I’m all for that!
+- Swapping store-bought jelly with a homemade jam might prevent an over-powering level of sweetness in your meal.
+If your taste buds prefer that, I’m all for it!

 Food Labels: Point(e)s To Consider

 In short: forget about the numbers.
 Looking at the ingredients in a packaged food can tell you a lot about the nutrient density of that food.
 Packages listing whole foods (for example, fruits & veggies, whole grains like oats, nuts, & seeds) will often offer a wide array of nutrients like heart-healthy fats, fiber, protein, vitamins, and minerals.
 Sources of added sugar (most often listed with words like “– syrup,” “–sugar,” “–concentrate,” or “–juice”) will usually indicate a food that is more processed.
 While there is nothing inherently wrong with these options, you’ll want to also make room in your day for lesser processed options.
 You can learn more about processed foods here.

 Since ingredients are listed in order of abundance, aim for labels with little added sugar or added sugars that are listed closer to the end of the list.
 Of note, sugar from whole fruits and milk is not considered added sugar.
 We talk more about the label in my program, The Healthy Dancer.
 If you’re looking to dive in, consider signing up!